openobserve/openobserve-docs/docs/guide/api/ingestion/bulk.md

 > Applicable to open source version

-One can configure ZO_COLS_PER_RECORD_LIMIT to set desired value for allowed number of fields/columns per record.
+One can configure OO_COLS_PER_RECORD_LIMIT to set desired value for allowed number of fields/columns per record.

 ## Timestamp